 Manages the following positions:

-- Work directly with children in context of the program plan and curriculum.
-(Engage children during mealtime, participate in play activities and bus ride experiences)
+- Work directly with children in context of the program plan and curriculum

-- Assist with the preparation of indoor and outdoor space for planned activities including supplies and materials, ensuring the maintenance of a safe and healthy environment.
-(Inspect, clean and monitor indoor and outdoor space, monitor food safety, assist with fire & tornado drills, clean tables and sanitize toys, complete safety checks twice a year, assist with First Aid checks)
+- Assist with the preparation of indoor and outdoor space for planned activities including supplies and materials ensuring the maintenance of a safe and healthy environment.

-- Welcome and support families in their participation in Head Start.
+- Welcome and support families in the participation of Head Start

-- Participate in all required training including First Aid/CPR that is necessary for certification/licensure regulations.
+- Participate in all required training including First Aid and CPR, which are necessary for certification/licensure.

 - Keep immediate supervisor informed of all problems, unusual or extraordinary matters of significance coming to his/her attention, so that prompt corrective action can be taken as needed.

-- All other duties as assigned by supervisor, including participation in agency and program committees.
+- All other duties as assigned, including participation in Agency and program committees.